mdhollar/tag-based-deployment/README.md

 4. Configuration template - a json object that contains a template airsidercx configuration.
    ConfiGenerator code inserts the campus, building, AHU, its vavs, and the point name details in this template and generates one AirsideRCx config for each AHU
 5. Optional output directory into which generated configurations are written.
-If provided code will try create the directory provided and save generated configurations in it.
+If provided code will try to create the directory provided and save generated configurations in it.
 Relative path are relative to path from which the config generator script is run.
-If this configuration is not provided, default to "outputs" directory under the code execution directory
+If this configuration is not provided, default to "<site name>_airsidercx_configs" directory under the code execution directory

 Below is an example configuration for  IntellimationAirsideRCxConfigGenerator where metadata is in a postrgres database
 ```